What Is Procrastination?

 1-Write a to-do list to set goals:

 Write down all the tasks you need to get done.
-The list should include both short-term tasks that you need to complete on a daily and weekly basis, and long-term goals that may take months or even years to achieve.
+The list should include both short-term tasks that you need to achieve on a daily and weekly basis, and long-term goals that may take months or even years to achieve.
 Seeing it in writing will help you plan out the various actions needed to achieve all of your goals.

 2-Set Small Goals: